+Again, Plan B $\ensuremath{\mathbb{R}}$ is a Progestin only form of emergency contraception.
+Many other forms of emergency contraception contain both Progestin and Estrogen (the same hormones that are in many oral contraceptives.)
 Currently, oral contraceptives carry significant risks (some life-threatening) including blood clots, strokes and heart attacks, and liver tumors.
 In July of 2005, the International Agency for Research on Cancer (a division of the World Health Organization) issued a press release concluding that combined estrogen-progestogen oral contraceptives are carcinogenic to humans (Group 1).
 IARC stated that oral contraceptives slightly increase the risk of breast, cervix, and liver cancer and decrease the risk of endometrial and ovarian cancer.
-It is not known if these risks apply to the emergency contraceptive pill regimen, in part, because no data is available concerning the risk of using short-course, high-dose EC among women who have contraindications to routine use of oral contraception.
+It is not known if these risks apply to the emergency contraceptive pill regimen, in part, because no data is available concerning the risk of using short-course, high-dose EC among women who have contraindications to routine use of oral contraception.6

-Oral contraceptives are contraindicated for women with diabetes, breast cancer, liver problems, migraine headaches, heart disease or a history of heart disease, deep vein thrombosis or a history of deep vein thrombosis, and women over 35 who are smokers.
+Oral contraceptives are contraindicated for women with diabetes, breast cancer, liver problems, migraine headaches, heart disease or a history of heart disease, deep vein thrombosis or a history of deep vein thrombosis, and women over 35 who are smokers.7

-Complications from oral contraceptives (which contain the same ingredients as ECs) increase with women who smoke, are allergic to the medication, have cardiovascular problems or have a history of migraine headaches.
+Complications from oral contraceptives (which contain the same ingredients as ECs that contain both Progestin and Estrogen) increase with women who smoke, are allergic to the medication, have cardiovascular problems or have a history of migraine headaches.
 Possible side effects include nausea and vomiting, fatigue, irregular bleeding and/or cramping, breast tenderness, headaches, fluid retention, chest pain, yellowing of the skin and eyes, blurred vision, coughing up blood, abdominal pain, dizziness, diarrhea, tiredness/weakness.

 Use of oral contraceptives generally "is associated with an increased risk of several serious conditions including thromboembolism, stroke, myocardial infarction, liver tumor, gallbladder disease, visual disturbances...and hypertension.
 Cigarette smoking increases the risk of serious adverse cardiovascular effects during oral contraceptive use.
 This risk increases with age and with heavy smoking (15 or more cigarettes daily) and is markedly greater in women older than 35-40 years of age.

 Women older than 35 years of age who smoke, and women with ischemic heart disease or a history of this disease, should not take oral contraceptives.
-Clinicians prescribing oral contraceptives should be aware of the risks associated with oral contraceptive use..."
+Clinicians prescribing oral contraceptives should be aware of the risks associated with oral contraceptive use..."8

 Diabetic women should also be monitored while taking Plan B® according to the package insert.
-This is of concern because 1.85 million women of reproductive age (18-44) have diabetes according to the Centers for Disease Control, and approximately 500,000 do not know that they have the disease.
+This is of concern because 1.85 million women of reproductive age (18-44) have diabetes according to the Centers for Disease Control, and approximately 500,000 do not know that they have the disease.9